-The 2015 extension of the JüBo approach to eta photoproduction did not require the inclusion of additional s-channel poles and no new dynamically generated poles were observed.
+The 2015 extension of the JüBo approach to eta photoproduction did not require the inclusion of additional bare s-channel states and no new dynamically generated poles were observed.
 The situation is different in the present study of $K\Lambda$ photoproduction.
-As will be explained in this section, it was necessary to include a second s-channel pole in the $P{13}$ partial wave and we see evidence of a new dynamically generated resonance in the $D{15}$ partial wave.
+As will be explained in this section, it was necessary to include a second genuine resonance in the $P{13}$ partial wave and we see